MACPHAIL MEMORIAL

 MacPhail Memorial Plaque ceremony at Dunlichity

-By John E. Mackfall President, Clan Phail Society
+By John E. Mackfall, President, Clan Phail Society

-This special day started some twelve months earlier when I realized that after years of research into the families of MacPhails throughout the world, very little had been left behind them in the old country, to remember them by.
+On Sunday the 6th of August 2000, a ceremony to the memory of the Chiefs and clans folk of MacPhail of Inverarnie took place at Dunlichity church in Strathnairn Inverness-shire.
+This special day started some 12 months earlier when I realized that after years of research into the families of MacPhails throughout the world, very little had been left behind them in the old country to remember them by.
 So I put this idea to the Clan Phail society committee and commissioners in the USA.
 I found that all the committee supported me and especially Joe Broom in the USA.
-So it was decided that I should go ahead and arrange the event and the Carving of the stone.
+So it was decided that I should go ahead and arrange the event and the carving of the stone.

 We arrived at the church at Dunlichity at 6pm and set up the tape player and spoke with the Reverend.
 All I had to do now was hope people would come.
 Another good omen was that the weather was perfect, it was hot and dry, and probably the nicest day of the year so far.